dsquaredb/OpenSocialOnPantheon/README.md

 ### Manual Setup

-Start off by creating a new Drupal 8 site; then, before installing Drupal, set your site to git mode and do the following from your local machine:
+Start off by creating a new Drupal 8 site through the Pantheon dashboard.
+Then, on the site dashboard, click "install later" instead of installing Drupal.
+Set your site to git mode and then do the following from your local machine:
 ```
 $ git clone https://github.com/dsquaredb/OpenSocialOnPantheon.git my-site
 $ cd my-site